aceeric/ociregistry/README.md

 helloWorld: false
 # A port number to run a /health endpoint on for Kubernetes liveness and
 # readiness.
 By default, the server doesn't listen on a health port.
 The
-# Helm chart does enable that by default.
+# Helm chart enables this by default when running the server as a cluster
+# workload.
 health:
 # see further down for registry configuration
 registries: []
+# see further down for prune configuration
 pruneConfig:
   # disabled by default
   enabled: false